-Archaeological resources
+Archaeological resources1

 These are resources that document and symbolize the social and cultural patterns of prehistoric and historic societies.
 Archaeological resources are generally, but not necessarily, buried below the surface.
 Examples include isolated artifacts, remnants of building foundations, and campsites.
 COR has many recorded archaeological resources.
+Consistent with state and federal laws and regulations, management standards for implementation regarding the protection and management of archaeological resources include:

-&lt;sup>1 Historic period sites are afforded the same protections under NHPA and Washington State law as prehistoric sites.
+1 Historic period sites are afforded the same protections under NHPA and Washington State law as prehistoric sites.
 Decisions about the eligibility and treatment of historic archeological sites must be made by a professional archaeologist, DAHP, and the affected tribes.